NGO Santé Diabète

 "Ten years ago, there were less than 15 children with type 1 diabetes alive in Mali, with a life expectancy of no more than 1 year on average after their diagnosis.

-Thanks to the excellent work of Santé Diabète in partnership with Life for a Child, the situation has improved considerably with more than 650 young people with diabetes living today with normal type 1 diabetes in the country.""
+Thanks to the excellent work of Santé Diabète in partnership with Life for a Child, the situation has improved considerably, with more than 1,500 young diabetics now living normally with type 1 diabetes in the country."

 Focus : Education days for young people with diabetes